 Heartburn may cause chronic cough, sore throat, or chronic hoarseness.

 Reporting these symptoms is usually all that is needed for your doctor to make the diagnosis of heartburn.
 However, your doctor may perform special tests to determine the severity of your problem or to monitor your treatment.
-Special tests may also be needed if you have unusual symptoms such as weight loss or suffer from the complications of GERD.
+Special tests may also be needed if you have severe acid reflux or unusual symptoms such as weight loss.

 Chest pain is one of the most common reasons a person goes to the emergency room.
-While many of these patients are suffering from a heart attack, some actually may be experiencing severe heartburn.
+While many of these people are suffering from a heart attack, some actually may have severe heartburn.

 Often, the pain caused by a heart attack and during a severe heartburn episode is so difficult to distinguish that sophisticated medical testing is needed to determine whether or not you are having a heart attack.
 To complicate matters even more, the two problems have many of the same symptoms and occur in similar types of people (For example, older age and overweight people.)